Abdominal Transplant Surgery Fellowship Program

 The purpose of the Division of Organ Transplantation is to provide outstanding care and to continue developing new techniques that improve organ transplantation results and to train students, residents, and fellows in this vital surgical field.

 At the end of a general surgery residency, residents who want to pursue a career in transplantation may apply for a two-year clinical fellowship in transplantation.
 This fellowship has been the prototype for the development of transplant fellowships throughout the country.
 Ours was the first officially recognized fellowship to be approved by the American Society of Transplant Surgeons.
 There are two openings per year for the transplant fellowship program: January 1st and July 1st.
 All positions are filled through a matching program for transplant fellowships.
 All fellowship candidates must register for the match a year ahead of the actual fellowship start.
-For additional information, please visit the National Resident Matching Program.
+For additional information, please visit the SF Match.

 Prerequisites for the fellowship are completion of five years of a general surgery residency and American Board of Surgery eligibility.
 Most transplant fellows in our program are appointed to the position of Instructor of Surgery (US citizens and H1b holders).
 Fellows as Instructors of Surgery are required to obtain a State of Minnesota medical license, DEA, and hospital privileges at University of Minnesota Medical Center, Fairview.
 Our fellowship program does accept applicants who are in the country on J-1 or H1b visas.
 J-1 visa holders are given the title of Medical Fellow but perform in the same capacity as those appointed Instructor.
 All applicants are urged to contact the Minnesota Board of Medical Practice to ensure that they meet the qualifications for licensing.